 With the new BBC mini-series The Nest airing recently, Samuel Small was cast in the thriller as Jack across all five episodes, and in 2017, he joined the CBBC comedy So Awkward as Rob Edwards which he continued in for three series.
-Samuel has also worked in theatre, which included making his West End debut at the age of thirteen in Matilda the Musical as Tommy, and trained for four years at Sylvia Young before heading to Arts Educational Schools.
+Samuel has also worked in theatre, which included making his West End debut at the age of thirteen in the Royal Shakespeare Company’s Matilda The Musical as Tommy, and trained for four years at Sylvia Young before heading to Arts Educational Schools.
 Talking with us, Samuel tells us about playing Jack in The Nest, his time as Rob in So Awkward and his previous stage roles.

 Can you tell us about the new BBC mini-series The Nest?

 The Nest is a thriller, set in Glasgow, that focuses in on family dynamics and how far people are willing to go to start a family.
 The couple in question, Dan and Emily, unfortunately can’t carry a child themselves due to Emily’s unexplained infertility.
 Desperate to start a family, the couple seek surrogacy and take a chance on eighteen-year-old Kaya who Emily meets one night.
 But at the point of no return, Dan and Emily realise Kaya hasn’t told them the truth as she puts them, their relationship and their unborn child at risk.

 The show is written by BAFTA Award-winning writer Nicole Taylor, what was it like to film?